Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 </section>

-That's it for its contents, but how can we actually ship this as shared library in SciPy?
+That's it for the contents of the library.

-## The fun and pain of getting this to actually work
+## The pain and joy of getting this to actually work

 Getting this to work on Linux and Mac OS wasn't too hard.
-We had to find the right invocations to give the [Meson build system](https://labs.quansight.org/blog/2021/07/moving-scipy-to-meson) used by SciPy.
+We just had to find the right invocations to give the [Meson build system](https://labs.quansight.org/blog/2021/07/moving-scipy-to-meson) used by SciPy.
 Looking at the [meson.build](https://github.com/steppi/scipy/blob/57de94e36602dda9efafa054ecc6f03308d76341/scipy/special/meson.build)